ericstiles/alexa-list-maker/README.md

 * Goal

-Major development still going on.
+Opportunity to learn how to use Alexa skills in various situations.

-Alexa Echo list integration with [simple to-do app](https://github.com/ericstiles/simple-shopping-list).
+This skill is built to integrated with [simple to-do app](https://github.com/ericstiles/simple-shopping-list).
+It integrates nicely with lambda.